MahiroDev091/FB-EAADY-TOKEN/README.md

 # 🎫FB-EAADY-TOKEN
 Get your fb token - NOT FOR SALE

-- Work in both replit and termux (terminal)
+- Work in both replit and termux (terminal).
+- FBfollow and SPAMShare Supported.
-- Support any terminal
+- Support any terminal.
 - Python3

 # 📎SCREENSHOT IMAGE